bereketAlemu-git/Weather/ReadMe.md

 ## Overview

-A simple weather application that allows users to check current weather conditions for cities worldwide.
+A simple weather application that allows users to check current weather conditions for cities.
 Users can enter a city name, and the app displays temperature, weather description, and an icon representing the current weather.

 ## Features